 The Maternal-Neonatal COVID-19 Pregnancy Care Guideline provides direction on key areas including:

 - Care of Pregnant Population During the COVID-19 Pandemic

 - Birth Planning and Counselling

 - Care of the COVID-19 Suspected or Positive Person;

 - Care in Home

-This work was inspired by the first guideline that we had released that was mainly focused on intrapartum care.
-It was recognized that pregnancy, childbirth and the post-natal period are critical life stages when individuals and their families have a high degree of interaction with multiple providers in the health care system.
+This work was inspired by the Maternal-Neonatal Covid-19 General Guideline that was mainly focused on intrapartum care.
+It was recognized that pregnancy, childbirth and the postnatal period are critical life stages when individuals and their families have a high degree of interaction with multiple providers in the healthcare system.
 The need for care during these life stages is time sensitive and cannot be delayed during the pandemic response.
 Efforts to reduce the number of interactions between care providers and pregnant/ postpartum individuals and their families can be adjusted during a pandemic, however essential elements of care must be maintained.

 Download Q & A: COVID19 Pregnancy Care Webinar 1_Q&A